Limassol, Cyprus. Where Will Your Love Story Find You?

 Kostas tells me that I just made the old man’s day.
 And that he loves that I like Greek coffee!

 I understand nationalism.
 It is alright to have roots, to belong.
-But in this century we are moving too much and can choose to live anywhere on this great planet.
+But in this century, we are moving too much and can choose to live anywhere on this great planet.
 ‘We were here first’ and ‘we did this’ and ‘we did that’ makes no sense anymore.
-After populating this planet for about three million years, who exactly out of eight billion people is the rightful claimant to any patch of land, anywhere?
-Oh, no more digressing, it’s too hot for philosophy today!
+After populating this planet for about four million years, who exactly out of eight billion people is the rightful owner of any patch of land, anywhere?
+Oh, no more digressing; it’s too hot for philosophy today!

-The owner of the little tavern returns with a few dishes filled with foods that would alert one’s taste buds instantly.
+The little tavern’s owner returns with a few dishes filled with foods that would alert one’s taste buds instantly.
 My eyes being bigger than my stomach, I greedily assess the offer and jump straight to the fried halloumi cheese.
 To me, it tastes better than grilled chicken breast!

 I devour all the grilled veggies with hummus (Kostas is not a great fan).
 We share a small pot of skordalia sauce (very garlicky!) with pitta bread and wolf down a helping of moussaka each.
 To this day, I wonder where it all fitted and how I managed to keep it down!
 But it was heavenly!
 I even had to decline dessert, something that never happens to me!